jojogilx/explodingKittensScala/README.md

 >
 > players being dealt the same hand fix ✔
 >
-> Noping an attack breaks game
+> Noping an attack breaks game fix ✔
 >
-> Nope not being asked to all players
+> Nope not being asked to all players ✔
 >
-> Close players when game ends
+> Close things properly when game ends
 >
 > Is it possible to notify players if server is down?
 >
-> Nope wait for 3s
+> Nope wait for 3s ✔
+>
+> check whats wrong with targetted attack (2 players?)
+>
+> check why nopes are skipping draw card

 ### Last milestone: